 The Three Types of Flexibility — And Which One You Actually Need

-Strategic flexibility: The ability to migrate workloads, change architecture, or move vendors.
-You need this sometimes.
-One-year commitments accommodate it.
-Three-year commitments reduce it.
+- Strategic flexibility: The ability to migrate workloads or change architecture.
+One-year commitments accommodate this well.

-Psychological flexibility: The comfort of feeling like nothing is locked in.
-You are paying for this more than you realise, and it is rarely worth what it costs.
+- Psychological flexibility: The comfort of feeling like nothing is locked in.
+You are paying for this more than you realise.

 A Simpler Framework

-If a workload has been running for more than six months with no architectural change planned: it is a reservation candidate.
+- If a workload has been running for >6 months with no change planned: It is a reservation candidate.

-If a workload is in active development or expected to change specification in the next 12 months: leave it on pay-as-you-go.
+- If a workload is in active development: Leave it on pay-as-you-go.

 Flexibility is worth paying for when you use it.
 The goal is to identify the workloads where you are paying for flexibility you will never exercise, and make a deliberate decision — not to assume pay-as-you-go is the safe default.